guguji666666/GJS-AAD-Auth/README.md

 5. Click +Create when the settings are done

-# P3:Configure RD Gateway/Web access(via app registration)
+# P3 : Configure RD Gateway/Web access(via app registration)

 1. Navigate to [portal.azure.com](https://portal.azure.com/#home)and sign in with global administrator credentials.
 2. Navigate to Azure Active Directory > Enterprise applications , click +new application